 5 - Tips to improve the design of the Portfolio module

-However, it is possible that the visual rendering of the page of your Divi Projects does not meet your expectations...
-Indeed, the style options of the Portfolio module are simple and you don't have many choices.
-It is possible that your images are cropped, for example...
+However, it is possible that the visual rendering of your Divi Projects page will not meet your expectations...
+Indeed, the style options of the Portfolio module are simple and you don't have much choice.
+It is possible that your images are croppedfor example...

-I then propose you a list of resources to go further in the design of the Divi Portfolio module, the one that displays your Divi Projects:
+I then propose a list of resources to go further in the design of the Divi Portfolio module, the one that displays your Divi Projects:

-- The official documentation of the Divi Portfolio Module.
+- The official documentation for the Divi Portfolio Module.

 - How to get square images in the Portfolio module.

-- How to remove cropping of images from the Portfolio module.
+- How to remove cropping from images in the Portfolio module.